tzaeschke/zoodb/doc/2016-BugBounty.md

-The bug bounty was presented to the students of the informations systems course at ETH Zurich.
+The bug bounty was presented to the students of the information systems course at ETH Zurich.
 The students reported no bugs in the course of this bug hunt.